mondradiko/mondradiko.github.io/_drafts/winter-devlog.md

 Little creepy.

-There are still lots of things to implement in the glTF specification that we need to implement, such as bones, weights, blend shapes, multiple texture coordinates, animations, and more primitive types, but the loader is coming along quite nicely so far.
+There are still lots of things left to implement in the glTF specification, such as bones, weights, blend shapes, multiple texture coordinates, animations, and more primitive types, but the loader is coming along quite nicely so far.

 # Serverless Entrypoint

-The Mondradiko client can now also be ran standalone (or serverless), meaning that testing out changes and content is much more convenient, as the server doesn't have to be launched separately anymore:
+The Mondradiko client can now also run standalone (or serverless), meaning that testing out changes and content is much more convenient, as the server doesn't have to be launched separately anymore: